nathantoannguyen/KnuckleBones/README.md

 # KnuckleBones
-Based on the [KnuckleBones Game](https://www.thegamer.com/cult-of-the-lamb-knucklebones-guide-dice-minigame-strategy-ratau-shrumy-klunko-bop-flinky/) in the Cult of the Lamb
+Based on the [KnuckleBones](https://www.thegamer.com/cult-of-the-lamb-knucklebones-guide-dice-minigame-strategy-ratau-shrumy-klunko-bop-flinky/) minigame from the Cult of the Lamb